Xenoturbella: Among species

-To date, the genus Xenoturbella is composed of six species distributed into a shallow-water clade—three species up to 400–650 m—and a deep-water clade—three species deeper than 1700 m.
+To date, the genus Xenoturbella is composed of six species distributed into two clades by their environment's depth: three species which reside at depths up to 400–650 m compose a shallow-water clade; and three species which reside deeper than 1700 m compose a deep-water clade.

-The two smaller species, X. bocki and X. hollandorum, which are up to 4 cm long, are found in shallower waters less than 650 m deep.
+The two smallest species, X. bocki and X. hollandorum, which are up to 4 cm long, are found in shallower waters less than 650 m deep.
 They form a clade together with a third species, X. japonica, which is slightly over 5 cm long and was found in waters less than 560 m deep.
-Three larger species, X. monstrosa, X. churro, and X. profunda, which were 10 cm or greater long and lived in deeper waters 1700–3700 m, form another clade.
+Three larger species, X. monstrosa, X. churro, and X. profunda, which were 10 cm or more long and lived in deeper waters 1700–3700 m, form another clade.

 Among animals

 The systematic and phylogenetic position of Xenoturbella among animals has been considered enigmatic since its discovery.
-An early DNA analysis suggested a close relationship to molluscs, but it was probably a result from contamination with DNA of molluscs that Xenoturbella consumes.
+An early DNA analysis suggested a close relationship to molluscs, but it was probably a result of contamination with DNA of molluscs that Xenoturbella consumes.

 A subsequent study suggested a placement of the genus in its own phylum, Xenoturbellida, as a deuterostome clade and sister group to the Ambulacraria.
 The deuterostome affiliations were then recovered by studies that indicate a basal position of this phylum within the deuterostomes or in a sister group relationship with the Ambulacraria.

 However, morphological characters, such as the structure of epidermal cilia, suggested a close relationship with Acoelomorpha, another problematic group.
 The study of the embryonic stages of Xenoturbella also showed that it is a direct developer without a feeding larval stage, and this developmental mode is similar to that of acoelomorphs.
-Molecular studies based on the concatenation of hundreds of proteins revealed indeed a monophyletic group composed by Xenoturbella and Acoelomorpha.
+Molecular studies based on the concatenation of hundreds of proteins revealed indeed a monophyletic group composed of Xenoturbella and Acoelomorpha.
 This clade was named Xenacoelomorpha.

-The monophyly of Xenacoelomorpha soon became established, but its position as either a basal bilaterian clade or a deuterostome remained unresolved until 2016 when two new studies, with increased gene and taxon sampling, again placed Xenoturbella as the sister group of Acoelomorpha within Xenacoelomorpha, and placed Xenacoelomorpha as sister to Nephrozoa (Protostomia plus Deuterostomia), and therefore the basalmost bilaterian phylum.
+The monophyly of Xenacoelomorpha soon became established, but its position as either a basal bilaterian clade or a deuterostome remained unresolved until 2016, when two new studies, with increased gene and taxon sampling, again placed Xenoturbella as the sister group of Acoelomorpha within Xenacoelomorpha, and placed Xenacoelomorpha as sister to Nephrozoa (Protostomia plus Deuterostomia), and therefore the basalmost bilaterian phylum.